 2. What the IPA is not: dispelling the myths:

 - It is not an ACO, at this time.
 The IPA could become or join an ACO in the future.

 - It is not taking over your practice or establishing a medical practice of its own.

-- It is not a hospital-only organization, nor a physician-only organization; the Board of Managers will have a balance of physician and hospital members.
+- It is not a hospital-only organization, nor a physician-only organization; the Board of Managers is comprised of a balance of physician and hospital members.